schwabbthedeck/AnnouncementsWebPart/README.md

 ![alt text](https://github.com/schwabthedeck/AnnouncementsWebPart/blob/master/Annoucements/Images/AnnouncementsWebPartScreenShot.png "Announcements Web Part Example")

 ### Installation
+Dowload a copy of the latest Announcements.app file in the Releases folder.
+Upload that file to the App Catalog in the Apps for SharePoint library.

 ### Add Announcements Web Part
 Once the Announcements app has been added to the site, navigate to a page in which the announcements are to be shown.